I am a Zivver admin

 To implement Encryption Gateway in Microsoft Exchange, these changes are necessary:

-- Create a Contact (Exchange On premise only).
+- Create a Contact (Exchange On-premise only).

 - Create a Connector.